One of the world's great classical guitarists, live at a rad DTLA pad!

 Where does this music come from?

-A mix of classical baroque, classical Vienna style theme and variations, modern music with Balkan rhythms and polyrhythmic melodies and textures as well as cuban modern classical music with influences of afro cuban rhythms and quotations from other musical influences.
+A mix of british renaissance, italian baroque, classical Viennese style theme and variations, to Italian romantics music followed by South American folk rhythms and melodies and textures.
+The high point is the cuban modern classical music of Leo Brouwer in sonata form with influences of afro cuban rhythms and quotations from other musical influences.

 Location